nathan-contino/nathan-contino.github.io/_posts/techblog/2017-02-24-whyLambdaLovers.markdown

 λg.(λx.g (x x)) (λx.g (x x))
 ~~~

 Above is a \*magical\* function the lambda calculus calls a fixed-point combinator.
 Basically, it's a recursive function that repeatedly applies itself.
 Of course this is probably all pretty nonsensical because you've probably never seen or heard, much less played with, the lambda calculus before you saw this blog post.
-So now I'll get back to my story about why this page is called &#955; Lovers.
+So now I'll get back to my story about why this page is called &#955; Latitudinarians.

 Long story short: in my junior year of college, I was a teaching assistant for a theory-based class.
 That class had a unit on lambda calculus (coupled with scheme programming), and I drew the short straw and ended up writing and grading the homework assignments for that unit.
-Eventually I ended up spending so much time steeped in lambda calculus that my friends starting associating me with the symbol, and nicknamed me "lambda lover" after it was all over based on a loose reference to Homer's <i>The Odyssey</i> (Land of the Lotus Eaters -> Land of the Lambda Lovers).
-I ended up liking the name, so here we are.
+I ended up spending a lot of time with lambda calculus, and honestly it's kind of a fun letter.

+[Latitudinarian](https://en.wikipedia.org/wiki/Latitudinarian) serves two purposes.
+First: it vaguely means "open-minded."
+Something I like to be whenever possible so I don't get too grumpy and cantankerous.
+In 17th and 18th century England, a group called the latitudinarians supported _variation in local practices_; translation: don't be too much of a stickler for doing things a certain way just because that's what you're used to.
+Second: it's a really long word.
+It's not necessarily easy to spell.
+So every time I use the domain for email, or to let someone know the URL of my blog, I chuckle to myself because it's just ridiculous.
+It's a good reminder to never take myself too seriously.